alexcarriero/class_imbalance_project/README.md

 **Class Imbalance Project:**

-This repository houses all necessary information to recreate the simulation study presented in our paper:
+This repository houses all necessary information to replicate the simulation study presented in our paper:
 The harms of imbalance corrections for calibration in machine learning: a simulation study.

 In this project, we investigated the effect of imbalance corrections on the predictive performance of machine learning models developed for dichotomous risk prediction.
 We considered 18 data-generating scenarios, each with 2000 iterations.
 For each iteration we compared 30 prediction models.
 Each prediction model was developed using a unique combination of a class imbalance correction (used to pre-process data) and a machine learning algorithm (used to train the prediction model).

-Please consult the project manuscript for details, found here: manuscript > sim-manuscript > sim-manuscript.pdf
+Please consult the project manuscript for details, found here: manuscript > sim-manuscript > sim-manuscript.pdf.

 Should you have any questions, please feel free to contact me (Alex Carriero) the owner of this GitHub repository.

 Email: alexjcarriero@gmail.com

-NOTE: this repository does not contain the raw simulation results.
-Rather, in this repository we demonstrate the file structure necessary to reproduce the simulation study by including all raw (and processed) results for one iteration from scenario 1 as a placeholder to demonstrate this file structure.
-If you would like a link to download this repository populated with the results (and processed results) from our simulation study, please contact me.
+NOTE: this repository does not contain all output from our simulation study (only the processed results that are necessary to generate our manuscript and shiny app are included).
+In this repository we demonstrate the file structure necessary to exactly replicate the simulation study by including all simulation output and processed results for one iteration from simulation scenario 1 (more details below).
+If you would like a link to download this repository populated with all from output and processed results from our simulation study, please contact me (Alex Carriero).

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------